Leelanau County, Michigan: Racial and ethnic composition

+2020 census

+As of the 2020 census, the county had a population of 22,301.
+The median age was 55.1 years; 16.6% of residents were under the age of 18 and 32.3% of residents were 65 years of age or older.
+For every 100 females there were 96.7 males, and for every 100 females age 18 and over there were 95.8 males age 18 and over.

+The racial makeup of the county was 89.9% White, 0.3% Black or African American, 3.0% American Indian and Alaska Native, 0.5% Asian, <0.1% Native Hawaiian and Pacific Islander, 1.4% from some other race, and 4.9% from two or more races.
+Hispanic or Latino residents of any race comprised 4.1% of the population.

+12.4% of residents lived in urban areas, while 87.6% lived in rural areas.

+There were 9,728 households in the county, of which 20.1% had children under the age of 18 living in them.
+Of all households, 58.9% were married-couple households, 15.1% were households with a male householder and no spouse or partner present, and 20.8% were households with a female householder and no spouse or partner present.
+About 26.4% of all households were made up of individuals and 15.3% had someone living alone who was 65 years of age or older.

+There were 15,421 housing units, of which 36.9% were vacant.
+Among occupied housing units, 87.4% were owner-occupied and 12.6% were renter-occupied.
+The homeowner vacancy rate was 1.2% and the rental vacancy rate was 14.1%.

+2000 census

 As of the 2000 United States census, there were 21,119 people, 8,436 households, and 6,217 families residing in the county.
-By the 2020 census, there were 22,301 people in the county.

 Culture

 There are 26 wineries on the peninsula.
 The Leelanau Peninsula sits astride the 45th parallel, a latitude known for growing prestigious grapes.
 The two Grand Traverse Bays provide the ideal maritime climate, and the rich soil does the rest.
 Northern Michigan specializes in growing white grapes, and is known for its Rieslings, which grow well in the summer months and late fall.
 The local wineries host an annual harvest fest in October.
 Some Riesling grapes are spared being picked in the fall, to be picked instead when they freeze, from which ice wine is made.
 These wineries are in the Leelanau Peninsula AVA.